 When brainstorming sessions are part of a scheduled, formal process, there is a different feel in coming prepared with your thoughts and ideas versus the spontaneous, organic sessions of the pre-virtual work world.
 Ongoing communication across remote teams is not the only struggle in trying to follow the guiding principles of Agile.
 Other hurdles include:

 The high engagement and dedication that characterize outstanding Agile teams will decrease over time if rituals cannot be reformed for WFH.
-Fortunately, there are schools of thought on this transformation from before 2020, plus stockpiles of data from last year that can guide us now.
+Fortunately, there are schools of thought on this transformation from before the pandemic, plus stockpiles of data from last year that can guide us now.
 Another tenant of Agile, welcoming changing requirements and embracing a flexible mindset will allow innovative teams to carry on.

 Diving into solutions for these common challenges, it is important to take stalk of your team’s motivation levels and how to help them avoid burnout.
 Especially for Agile teams used to rapid-fire discussions and in-the-moment interpersonal dynamics, working alone can be hard, or lonely.
 Start by being honest about what’s working and what’s not.
 Leaders must prompt these conversations and continue to create safe spaces for employees to express their needs.